asuperpower/coded_compressor/README.md

 # coded_compressor

-Quick and dirty compressor attempt
+Symbol coded file compressor

 ### Description

+Creates a symbol map that is in the header
+Duplicate symbol = end of header
-Uses some sort of coding which maps symbols to codes Coding base depends on number of symbols
+Sorts the map by frequency and assigns binary codes to each symbol Coding base depends on number of symbols (TODO)